In this section of the Library's Moodle space you will find resources and activities to help you develop your information searching skills.

 A collection of performances and interviews of a number of classic and Shakespearean productions, including: live productions to watch in full or break down by scene, act or speech; interviews and documentaries featuring the cast and creative teams behind each production, as well as detailed study guides, authored by experts in the field.

 Audiobook versions of many classic English language novels, plays, and poetry.
-Including works by Austen, Beckett, Dickens, Melville and Shakespeare. searching help
+Including works by Austen, Beckett, Dickens, Melville and Shakespeare.

 Unprecedented diversity with access to hard-to-find texts from black and world writers supports diversity in scholarship and perspectives.
 Unparalleled selection of content including 1,200 full-text journals, 500,000 primary works, 20,000 historic literary criticism sources, 1,300 videos, and 20,000 ebooks enables breadth and depth of study.